 How to Read a Candlestick Chart

 The first time you look at a candlestick chart, it might seem incredibly complicated.
-Don’t let that dissuade you from learning this pattern.
-The good news is candlesticks really aren’t so complex.
+The good news is that candlesticks really aren’t so complex.
 Let’s review the anatomy…

 Candlesticks have two key parts: the body and the shadow.